mbarkhau/bumpver/README.md

 <!-- END bumpver update --help -->

-To help with shell script automatin, you can use `bumpver show --env`
+To help with shell script automation, you can use `bumpver show --env`.

 ```shell
 $ bumpver show -n --env